nodejs/node/doc/api/crypto.md

 The `decipher.setAuthTag()` method must be called before [`decipher.update()`][] for `CCM` mode or before [`decipher.final()`][] for `GCM` and `OCB` modes.
 `decipher.setAuthTag()` can only be called once.

+When passing a string as the authentication tag, please consider [caveats when using strings as inputs to cryptographic APIs][].

 ### `decipher.setAutoPadding([autoPadding])`
 <!-- YAML